GIL794/Math-Problems-Code-Solutions/Goldbach Conjecture Verifier/README.md

 ### Core Functions
 - **Goldbach Pair Finder**: Finds all possible ways to express an even number as the sum of two primes
 - **Range Verification**: Verifies the conjecture for all even numbers in a given range
-- **Statistical Analysis**: Analyzes patterns in the number of representations
+- **Statistical Analysis**: Analyses patterns in the number of representations
 - **Weak Goldbach**: Also demonstrates the weak Goldbach conjecture (expressing odd numbers as sum of three primes)

 ### Algorithms Used